railsadminteam/rails_admin/docs/railsadmin-dsl.md

 ** Fields - exclude some fields **

-By default *all* fields found on your model will be added to list/edit/export views, with a few exceptions for polymorphic columns and such.
+By default *all* fields found on your model will be added to list/edit/export views,  if no field is found for the section and model.

+But after you specify your *first* field with `field(field_name, field_type = found_column_type, &conf_block)` or `include_field` or `fields`, this behaviour will be canceled.

+*Only* the specified fields will be added.
+If you don't want that very behavior, use `configure` instead of `field` (same signature).
+That way, that field won't be added to the section, just configured.

-You can exclude specific fields with exclude_fields & exclude_fields_if:
+Once in `add specified fields` mode, you can exclude some specific fields with exclude_fields & exclude_fields_if:

 Example: